History of the Basques: Origins

-Aquitani Roots: Not Iberian

-Though geographically on the Iberian Peninsula, the Basques are not culturally or genetically Iberian.
-Rather, they descend from the Aquitani, an ancient people of southwestern Gaul whose language is considered an early form of Basque.
+The Basque people descend from the Aquitani, an ancient people of southwestern Gaul whose language is considered an early form of Basque.
 The tribes historically inhabiting the Basque territory—Vascones, Caristii, Varduli, and Autrigones—are linked with either the Vascones or Aquitani, rather than Iberians or Celts.

-Prehistory and Continuity

 Archaeological evidence from sites such as Santimamiñe indicates human occupation dating back to the Aurignacian period (~40,000 years ago), with signs of cultural continuity into the Iron Age.
 Linguistic analysis of Basque vocabulary, such as aizkora ("axe"), suggests roots tracing back to the Paleolithic.

-Genetic Evidence
+Genetic evidence

 Basques exhibit a unique genetic profile characterized by:

 A high frequency of the Y-chromosome haplogroup R1b-DF27, shared with but more concentrated than in neighboring populations.

 The highest rate worldwide of Rh-negative blood type, indicating genetic isolation.

-Autosomal DNA analysis confirming Basques as direct descendants of prehistoric Western Europeans.

-A 2015 study analyzed DNA from Neolithic individuals in Atapuerca, showing that Basques descend from early Iberian farmers who became genetically isolated for millennia.
+Autosomal DNA analysis found Basques to be direct descendants of prehistoric Western Europeans.
+A 2015 study analyzed DNA from Neolithic individuals in Atapuerca, showing that Basques descend from early Iberian farmers who were genetically isolated for millennia.

-Summary

-Despite residing on the Iberian Peninsula, the Basques are genetically and culturally distinct from Iberians.
-They descend from the ancient Aquitani and have maintained linguistic, cultural, and genetic continuity for tens of thousands of years, making them arguably the oldest and most genetically isolated ethnic group in Europe.